OutSystems/docs-product/src/building-apps/handling-exceptions/intro.md

 ![Diagram showing the hierarchy of exceptions in OutSystems, with parent and children node exceptions](images/exception-types.png "Exception Hierarchy in OutSystems")

 In this hierarchy, a "parent node" exception can handle any "children node" exception type.
+However, if both a child and parent node are available, the exception handler selects the child node because it is more specific to the exception.

-For example, a Security Exception Handler handles an Invalid Login exception if it appears in the flow before an Invalid Login Exception Handler.
+For example, if there is no Invalid Login Exception handler but a SecurityException handler exists, the SecurityException handler handles the login exception.
+However, if both are present, the Invalid Login Exception handler handles the login error.

 In OutSystems you have the following types of exceptions: